Cricket: South Africa v Australia scoreboard Cricket: South Africa v Australia scoreboard

 Bowling: Philander 18-8-30-3, Rabada 19-7-53-3 (1nb), Morkel 12.2-3-34-1 (2nb), Maharaj 20-3-92-3, Markram 0.4-0-0-0

-Match situation: South Africa lead by 267 runs on the first innings
+Match situation: South Africa lead by 401 runs with seven wickets remaining in the second innings

 Toss: South Africa